CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Overview.md

 2. Now, click on Next from the lower right corner to move on to the next page.

-This hands-on lab demonstrates how GitHub Copilot and GitHub Codespaces enhance development through real-time code suggestions and consistent cloud environments.

 ### Happy Learning!!